 Giving birth is really an unbelievable and cherished moment in a woman’s life and with it comes both pleasure and anxiety.
-A woman can deliver her baby by either the Vaginal method commonly known as the normal delivery or by the C-Section delivery i.e Cesarean delivery.
-Both of them have their own pros and cons.
-Here’s all you need to know about vaginal birth and C-section!
+A woman can deliver her baby by either the vaginal method, commonly known as the normal delivery, or by C-section, i.e, cesarean delivery.

-This is how the microbiology comes to action.
+This is how the microbiology comes into action:

-Two most common methods of normal delivery are by using forceps or vacuum extraction.
-The decision is made by the Doctor depending upon the case.
+The two most common methods of normal delivery are by using forceps and vacuum extraction.
+The decision is made by the doctor depending upon each case.
 The only cons of this process is that sometimes the child may get harmed due to the application of forceps or vacuum, but cases like these are rare if the process is performed by a skilled surgeon.

-In most of the cases, Surgeons suggest C-section only when one or the other kind of risk is involved in child birth.
-Although nowadays females opt for this voluntarily as it is comparatively pain free and less time taking.
-Definitely the labor time and the pain can be avoided by this method but it increases the chances of infections and increased time in recovery.
+In most of the cases, surgeons suggest C-section only when some kind of risk is involved in child birth.
+However, nowadays, females opt for this voluntarily as it is comparatively pain-free and less time taking.
+Definitely, the labor time and pain can be avoided through this method, but it increases the chances of infections and the time in recovery.

-This is the whole C-section procedure in nut shell.
+Given here is the C-section procedure in a nut shell.

-Both the methods are very different from each other, and both of them have their own share of pros and cons the bottom line of the story is to ensure the safety and health of the baby.
-Every case and every patient is different, so the ultimate aim of the surgeon is to ensure a safe delivery of the child while keeping the best interest of mother in mind.
+Both methods are very different from each other, and both have their own share of pros and cons.
+But the final call should be to ensure the safety and health of the baby.
+Every case and every patient is different, so the ultimate aim of the surgeon is to ensure a safe delivery of the child while keeping the best interest of the mother in mind.